 Mr. Arutyunian has performed extensively in Australia, Asia, and in Europe, where he appeared at the Louvre in Paris and the Palazzo del Principe in Genoa, among others.
 He has appeared as soloist with the Prague Radio Symphony Orchestra, and in Russia with the Kaliningrad Philharmonic, the Moscow Virtuosi Chamber Orchestra and the Moscow State Symphony Orchestra.
 Mr. Arutyunian’s festival appearances include Juilliard ChamberFest, where he performed Osvaldo Golijov’s The Dreams and Prayers of Isaac the Blind, the New York Festival of Song, Germany’s Usedomer Musikfestival, Musica Viva’s Huntington Estate and Sydney Festivals in Australia, the 2013 Young Concert Artists Festivals in Tokyo and Beijing, and the Marlboro Music Festival, where he returns this summer.

 Born in 1992 in Gyumri, Armenia, Mr. Arutyunian’s family moved to Moscow when he was three.
 He graduated from the Moscow State Conservatory where he worked with Evgeny Petrov.
-He lives in New York City, and works with Charles Neidich at The Juilliard School.
+He recently received his Bachelor’s degree from the Juilliard School, where he worked with Charles Neidich.
 Mr. Arutyunian’s clarinet is a personal gift from the conductor and violinist Vladimir Spivakov.
 He receives general support for his career from the Guzik Foundation in California.

 [Pronounced: Nah-rehk Ah-roo-tuhyoo-nee-in]